 Before the Mud

 Parts of last year were not especially kind to me.
 Surgeries, both planned and emergency, were helpful in some areas but set me quite far back in others.
-Despite hours of physical therapy, meditation, chiropractic care, yoga, and numerous other health-enhancing activities, I just couldn’t right.
+Despite hours of physical therapy, meditation, chiropractic care, yoga, and numerous other health-enhancing activities, I just couldn’t get right.
 Then, the orthopedist uncovered a fairly serious but as yet untreated injury: that did quite a number on my head.

 Of course there were joyful events, too: the arrival of a puppy named Brava was closely followed by the birth of a new baby grand boy.
 I’m clearly over the moon (and beyond) about the human baby.
 However, since I’ve promised his daddy I wouldn’t write about him here, you’re stuck with hearing about the puppy.
 I’m unwilling to sit on the sidelines of either of their lives and have a strong desire to do all the things that good grandmothers and decent dog handlers do, so pain management and improved health became a priority.
 That’s where the mud comes in.